The Truth About No Credit Check Loans

 A predatory lender is an online or storefront lender who offers loans at very high annual percentage rates (APRs) or for short terms or both, to those who very likely will not be able to pay the loan back.
 Examples of predatory lenders include payday and title lenders, and even pawn shop brokers.
 No matter how attractive that no credit check short-term loan from a predatory lender might seem, you should always stay away.
 Predatory lenders didn’t earn that nickname by playing fair with their customers.
 Here’s what you need to know to stay safe:

 Auto Title Lenders: Is there anything worse than a payday lender?
 Yes, and they’re called Auto Title Lenders.
 You’ve probably seen their storefronts and TV commercials.
 They promise quick cash loans, and the average principal amount is $940.
-However, the average time it takes to repay is 10 months, during which the borrower pays a shocking $2,140 in interest and fees.
+However, the average time it takes to repay is 10 months, during which the borrower pays $2,140 in interest and fees.
 That’s outrageous and what makes it even more predatory is the consequence of not paying it back.
 These loans are called “title loans” because they require borrowers to sign over their car (or motorcycle or boat) titles to the lender.
 If and when you can’t repay, the lender “repossesses” your car.
 How are you going to get to work now?

 Pawn Shop Brokers: Say you need some quick cash but don’t want to sell any of your valuables.
 You might find yourself considering pawning something pricey that you own—a guitar, a computer, a power tool.
 If you take it to a pawnshop, the pawn broker may give you a small loan based on a fraction of the perceived value of the item and then keep your valuable.
 The only way you can get it back is to pay back the loan and the interest—as high as 240% or more.
 If you can’t repay (and many can’t), you lose that item you were trying to avoid selling in the first place.
 A great deal for the pawn broker, a heartbreak of a deal for you.